The Indian banking industry has become an example for the pace at which it is growing over the past decade or so.

 Banks also have to mandatorily lend loans at a lower interest rate to priority sectors like agriculture, housing, education.
 Data Analytics has played an essential role in reducing cost, product development and increasing client base for the banks.

-Indian Banks are slowly and steadily moving towards digital revolution.
+Indian Banks are slowly and steadily moving towards the digital revolution.
 In order to compete with other commercial banks, they are introducing innovative features in their offering and are trying to make the overall customer experience much more simple and flexible.

 Disclaimer: The views expressed in this post are that of the author and not those of Groww